This is TV Tropes' main page for any David Bowie-related articles.

 - Into the Night: A 1985 comedy thriller with Bowie as an Evil Brit hitman.

 - Absolute Beginners: A 1986 rock musical where he has a key supporting role and also contributes several songs to the soundtrack.
+The title track was released as a single during the leadup to the film's release.

 - Labyrinth: A 1986 children's musical adventure fantasy film made with puppets provided by Jim Henson.
 Bowie plays the primary antagonist, Jareth the Goblin King, and provides the song score.